What is a Real Estate Appraisal?

-An appraisal plays a very important role in most real estate transactions.
+An appraisal plays an important role in most real estate transactions.

-Real estate investors, lenders, tax authorities, and insurance companies all rely on an accurate valuation of each property in order to do their jobs effectively.
+Real estate investors, lenders, taxing authorities, and insurance companies all rely on an accurate valuation of each property in order to do their jobs effectively.

 - Lenders rely on the appraised value to determine their loan amounts and Loan-to-Value Ratio.